frankzhao/mininet/README.md

 yum install --enablerepo=elrepo-kernel kernel-ml
 ```

+A reboot is necessary to start using the new kernel.

 This may be integrated into the install script at a later time.
 See this bug report for more information: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1197078